dresdner353/jbhasd/API.md

 This program uses direction 1 which is forward direction.. incrementing the starting pixel from 0 after each redraw.
 The pause is 50 msecs between render of the sequence.
 The draw mode is 0 (wipe before execution).

-So the end result will be that we draw this sequence of colours from the first pixel onward, pause for 5 msecs, clear the strip and draw the same sequence again but from one position forward.
+So the end result will be that we draw this sequence of colours from the first pixel onward, pause for 50 msecs, clear the strip and draw the same sequence again but from one position forward.
 The effect is that the colour sequence will appear to travel along the strip and wrap around when it passes the end.

-The colour sequence is based on RGB in 24-bit form.
+The colour sequence is based on RGB in 24-bit integer form.
 All the values you see are < 0xFF.
 So this is a sequence of blue shades from black up to increasing levels of blue.
 What you get is a very slick gradiant of 26 shades of blue.

 Another example: